Grand Rapids String Quartet – Second Reformed Church

 Borodin’s Second Quartet is a jewel of Romantic chamber music, beloved for its lush harmonies and heartfelt lyricism.
 Written as a gift to his wife, the work overflows with warmth and intimacy, featuring one of the most famous slow movements in the quartet repertoire—the Nocturne—a soaring love song without words.

-No RSVP necessary.
+Please RSVP using the button above.
 Attendance is FREE.
 Please consider using the following links to donate to the Second Reformed Church and the Holland Symphony Orchestra.

 Share This Event